information technology services

 If you plan to use the cluster to support your classes, please contact Barry Schaudt (617-552-0242, email@example.com).

-Downtimes are scheduled for the second Tuesday of every even month.
-The scheduled downtimes will be used only if necessary, and will be used to perform routine maintenance and apply patches and upgrades.
+Downtimes are scheduled as needed.
+Announcements are sent out one week before to all who have use the cluster in the previous 30 days.
+The downtimes will be used only if necessary, and will be used to perform routine maintenance and apply patches and upgrades.
 Emergency downtimes may be required.